epsil/mdwiki/README.md

 This is a page written in **Markdown**.
 ```

 The wiki uses [markdown-it](https://www.npmjs.com/package/markdown-it) for its Markdown parser, which is customizable with extensions.
+Thus, the wiki can accommodate a number of extensions to plain Markdown syntax, such as [MathJax](https://www.npmjs.com/package/markdown-it-mathjax) markup.

 Styling
 -------